Private Land Conservation Outcomes

 Revolving Fund

-To date, the BCT has revolved nine properties and entered funded conservation agreements with the new landholders.
-The BCT is currently in the process of selling another one properties under the Conservation Management Program.
+To date, the BCT has revolved ten properties and entered funded conservation agreements with the new landholders.
+The BCT is currently in the process of selling one property under the Conservation Management Program.

 Conservation Tenders